-- 17. Ensure that an RMO attends every Start and, before every race, reports to the Starter on arrival, to confirm that all medical arrangements are in place and that the race may proceed - 18.
-Ensure that an RMO or ambulance personnel attends to every faller within one minute - 19.
-Ensure that an RMO reports to the Clerk of the Scales between every race - 20.
-Ensure that an RMO is available to attend the Parade Ring and remain in (or immediately adjacent to) the Parade Ring until all Riders have left the area. - 21.
-Ensure that all injuries and RED Entries are entered onto RIMANI by the examining clinician under their login - 22.
-Ensure that a RED Entry Form is completed for every faller who is given a RED Entry.
-This form should be signed by the Rider, who will retain the top copy. - 23.
-Liaise with the Clerk of the Course to ensure appropriate information on the status of any injured Rider is communicated to the next of kin.
+- 17. Ensure that a RMO or Paramedic attends every Start and, before every race, reports to the Starter on arrival, to confirm that all medical arrangements are in place and that the race may proceed - 18.
+Ensure that a RMO or ambulance personnel attends to every faller within one minute - 19.
+Ensure that a RMO reports to the Clerk of the Scales between every race or at a Point-to-Point a RMO attends the Weighing Room/Tent at a place clearly marked after each race to examine all the fallen Riders and to be available should further services be required. - 20.
+Ensure that a RMO is available to attend the Parade Ring and remain in (or immediately adjacent to) the Parade Ring until all Riders have left the area. - 21.
+Ensure that all injuries and RED Entries are entered onto RIMANI or paper record by the examining clinician under their login/signature.
+For Point-to-Point this must be entered on Medical Report Form A. - 22.
+Liaise with the Clerk of the Course to ensure the Notification of Injury Protocol has been followed.